bbigej/market-analysis-app/README.md

 # market-analysis-app

-Bryan Bigej
+by Bryan Bigej

-The Market Anaylsis Voting App
+*The Market Anaylsis Voting App*

-Voters choose their favorite products.
+In this class assignment, we were instructed to created a product voting web app that let's potential consumers choose their favorite product from among 3 product options by clicking on the photo of that product.
+The results are then displayed if the voter presses the button that appears after 15 votes.

+*Citations:*

-Citations: code for progress bar (some of it has been modified) taken from: https://www.w3schools.com/howto/howto_js_progressbar.asp
+-code for progress bar (some of it has been modified) taken from: https://www.w3schools.com/howto/howto_js_progressbar.asp

+-Some code was taken and in most cases modified from the examples demonstrated by the instuctor in class.
+See github examples for class 10.

 FUNCTIONALITY *****